Category Archives: Self Care

 Toss Out Your Schedule Wherever You Can

 So why not try something different once in a while?
-Why not schedule some spontaneous time and surprise yourself?
-Why not follow your impulses and instincts rather than your plans and agendas?
+Schedule some spontaneous time and surprise yourself.
+Follow your impulses and instincts rather than your plans and agendas.
 Take a risk and see what happens when you let go of control and embrace uncertainty.

 Explore the Underlying Reasons for Your Busyness

 Sometimes, we’re busy because we have to be.
-Because we have responsibilities and obligations that we can’t ignore or avoid.
-Or we have goals and dreams that we want to pursue and achieve.
-But sometimes, we’re simply busy because we want to be.
-Because we’re afraid of what would happen if we weren’t.
+Often, we have responsibilities and obligations that we can’t ignore or avoid.
+Or we need to dedicate our time to goals and dreams that we are committed to achieving.
+But sometimes, we’re simply busy because we want to be, because we’re afraid of what would happen if we weren’t.
 We fill up our time because we’re avoiding emotions that we don’t want to face or questions that we don’t want to answer.

 Consider what you are running from.
-What are you hiding from?
-Is there something you are afraid of?
-What do you really want?
-These are some of the questions that you need to ask yourself if you want to understand and change your relationship with time.
+Identify what are you hiding from.
+Perhaps there is something you are afraid of.
+What dreams and desires have you put to the side because there’s no room or time in your life?
+Become clear about what you really want, and what you need for your soul’s wellness.
+These are some of the questions that you need to consider if you want to understand and change your relationship with time.

 Doing this emotional work might be challenging, but it’s essential if you want to stop running from your heart and start living from your soul.